Childcare support for students

 This information should not be relied upon as legal or professional advice.
 Read the disclaimer.

-Financial support for the living costs of higher education students primarily comes from Government loans and grants/bursaries.
+Financial support for the living costs of eligible higher education students who ordinarily live in the UK primarily comes from government loans and grants/bursaries.
 Additional support is also available to some students depending on their personal circumstances.

-To ensure they have applied for everything to which they may be entitled, students should consult the website of the respective student finance body for where they ordinarily reside:
+To ensure they have applied for everything to which they may be entitled, students should consult the website of the respective student finance body for where they ordinarily live:

 Students must reapply for support each year of their course.
 Students begin to repay any loans when they start earning over a certain amount.
 Grants and bursaries do not have to be repaid.